cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - We put together a report.
 In this report, we summarized the key takeaways and pain points we were finding.
 In this report, we included videos and links to more information.

-- We also put together a sreadsheet with key findings and recommendations for the team to prioritize.
+- We also put together a spreadsheet with key findings and recommendations for the team to prioritize.

 - This is a snapshot of the spreadsheet with key findings: